 Medical cover is provided by a local lead clinician, with periods of leave covered by NHSBT consultants elsewhere in the country.
 Non-urgent questions can be sent directly to the unit consultant, however please also copy in the TAS unit email address so your message can be forwarded onto the appropriate person if the unit consultant is away.

-To make an urgent patient referral outside normal working hours, please phone your NHSBT Hospital Services Department and ask to be transferred to the on call patient clinical team consultant.
-The on call consultant will discuss your patient referral with you and make the necessary arrangements to treat your patient.
+Please call the number you would use during normal working hours, 0300 020 0496, and select the on-call option.
+Alternatively, you can phone your Hospital Services department and ask to be transferred to the on call patient clinical team consultant who will discuss your patient referral with you and make the necessary arrangements to treat your patient.

-Please email or fax the form to your TAS unit
+Please email the form to your TAS unit

 Trusts without a service level agreement with TAS